things-scene/operato-scene/packages/label/helps/scene/component/label-printer.md

 ## properties

-- vendor id
+- vendor id (vendorId)
   - Set the ID of the printer vendor connected to the USB port.
     -For example, Zebra's Vendor ID is '0x0A5F'.
   - This is not a required field, and if it is not entered, the Zebra Vendor ID is used by default.
   - You can select the target printer from the print connection list that pops up in the browser at the time of printing.

-- board id
+- board id (boardId)
   - Select the board you want to print.
+- copies (copies)
+  - Set how many copies to print (default value is 1)
 - value
   - The property connected to the value of this component is 'data'.
   - If the value is not an object or is empty, it is not printed.